JRL-CARI-CNR-UNIBS/pose_constraint_path_planning/README.md

 ## Execution

-Use the following commands to launch the necessary components:
+Use the following commands to launch the necessary components (source ros2_ws/install/setup.bash in each terminal before start):

 1. **Terminal 1**: Launch the UR robot driver with fake hardware:
    ```bash